evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 `Async` instances wrap asynchronous functions and are considered lazy, in that they will not run or execute until needed.
-This typically happens at an edge in a program and is done by executing the [`fork`](#fork) method available on the instance, which takes (3) functions as its arguments.
+This typically happens at an edge in a program and is done by executing the [`fork`](#fork) method available on the instance, which takes three functions as its arguments.

 The first function passed to [`fork`](#fork) will be called on a [`Rejected`](#rejected) instance and passed the value the `Async` was